 How: Include an easily accessible unsubscribe link in the emails or on the website.

-Opt-in means to give consent in various situations, like accepting cookies, subscribing to a newsletter, signing up for services or agreeing with terms and conditions or a privacy policy.
+Opt-in means to give consent in various situations, like accepting cookies, subscribing to a newsletter, signing up for services, or agreeing with terms and conditions or a privacy policy.

-Opt-out means to deny or withdraw consent, like rejecting cookies, unsubscribing from a newsletter or denying permission to share your location.
+Opt-out means to deny or withdraw consent, like rejecting cookies, unsubscribing from a newsletter, or denying permission to share your location.

 It is hard to say which one is better.
 However, to analyze opt-in vs opt-out from a privacy standpoint, it is always better to have an opt-in option while collecting the personal data of users.
 It gives users control over their data and to choose if they want to share it.
-At the same time, it is important to have opt-out in case you want to give users the right to withdraw or change their consent.
+At the same time, it is important to have an opt-out in case you want to give users the right to withdraw or change their consent.

 The GDPR requires businesses to let users opt out of collecting or using their personal data.
 However, the cornerstone of the regulation is obtaining valid user consent, i.e. opt-in.
 You cannot use opt-out without having opt-in for GDPR compliance.
 Even if the users opt in for data collection and processing, they must be able to withdraw consent at any time.
-Both the options must have equal prominence.
+Both options must have equal prominence.

 To opt out of something in terms of data privacy means to reject or deny consent to use your personal information for business processing.
 It also means opting out of letting businesses process your information or share them with third parties.
 One can opt out even after opting in and businesses should ensure they can opt out as easily as they opt in.